Moustachestache/webserv/README.md

 ## a C++98 standard http server

 # TODO
+- [ ] how to get a good, clean, scalable buffer for request reception?
 - [ ] refactor Errorinfo array creation / init
 - [ ] build httpheader object
 - [ ] implement "inet_addr()" and "ntohs()" as our own functions